CAST: Joel Kinnaman, James Purefoy, Martha Higareda, Dichen Lachman, Chris Connor, Ato Essandoh, Renée Elise Goldsberry

-Netflix’s new original series Altered Carbon (2018), a 10-episode adaptation of the 2002 SF novel by Richard K. Morgan, fits even more snugly within the cyberpunk subgenre than Blade Runner or William Gibson’s novel Neuromancer (1984).
+Netflix’s new original series Altered Carbon, a 10-episode adaptation of the 2002 SF novel by Richard K. Morgan, fits even more snugly within the cyberpunk subgenre than Blade Runner or William Gibson’s novel Neuromancer (1984).
 The story takes place three-to-four centuries into the future in Bay City, a mega-city that was once San Francisco.
 Humankind lives on multiple planets governed by the United Nations Interstellar Protectorate, a.k.a.
 “The Protectorate.”
 Essential to the story’s premise is a technology utilizing materials left behind by an “Elder” alien civilization, a technology that allows a human consciousness to be stored in a disc that can fit in the palm of a hand.
 These discs are called cortical stacks, or just “stacks,” and one is implanted in each Protectorate citizen (in the spine at the base of the skull) one year after birth.

-Because a stack contains a person’s digitized consciousness, or DHF (“digital human freight”), a person’s mind survives the death of its host body (called a “sleeve”) and can be accessed, transmitted, or even (illegally) copied just like any other software system.
+Because a stack contains a person’s digitized consciousness, or DHF (“digital human freight”), that person’s mind survives the death of its host body (called a “sleeve”) and can be accessed, transmitted, or even (illegally) copied just like any other software system.
 So “real death” (RD) occurs only when a person’s DHF is erased.
 A person’s stack can be “re-sleeved,” or inserted into other bodies (including synthetic ones).
 But if the stack is re-sleeved into too many bodies not genetically identical to its “birth sleeve,” the person’s original body, “personality frag” (insanity) results.
-So to live indefinitely, one must use clones of one’s original body as long-term sleeves; and that’s exactly what the “Meths” do.
+So to live indefinitely, one must use clones of one’s original body as long-term sleeves—and that’s exactly what the “Meths” do.

 The term “Meth” is a truncation of the name of the longest living character in the Bible, Methuselah, who lived 969 years.
 Meths are ultra-wealthy citizens of the Protectorate who can afford to not only continually re-sleeve into clone bodies but also remotely backup their DHFs so stack destruction won’t result in real death.* And this is how a founding Meth named Laurens Bancroft (who is over 360 years old) is able to hire someone to solve his own murder, a murder that occurred ten minutes before one of his periodic automatic backups and so left him with no memory of the 48 hours preceding it.

 This someone is Takeshi Kovacs, the protagonist of Altered Carbon.
-Two-and-a-half centuries earlier, Kovacs was a Protectorate special ops super-soldier who deserted CTAC (the Colonial Tactical Assault Corps), joined an anti-UN terrorist group led by Quellcrist Falconer, became a mercenary after that group was destroyed by CTAC, and was put “on ice” (had his DHF put into cold storage) indefinitely after being captured by CTAC.
+Two and a half centuries earlier, Kovacs was a Protectorate special ops super-soldier who deserted CTAC (the Colonial Tactical Assault Corps), joined an anti-UN terrorist group led by Quellcrist Falconer, became a mercenary after that group was destroyed by CTAC, and was put “on ice” (had his DHF put into cold storage) indefinitely after being captured by CTAC.
 As a CTAC special ops super-soldier, Kovacs became extremely proficient with firearms and at close-quarters combat and had his inhibitions against violence removed.
 As a pupil of Falconer’s, Kovacs had his perceptions, memory, and self-control heightened to superhuman levels.
 And when his DHF is taken out of cold storage after being leased by Bancroft Industries, it’s re-sleeved into a large, mesomorphic body “equipped which military grade neurachem and combat muscle memory.”

 So if anyone can solve the mystery of Laurens Bancroft’s murder, Kovacs can.
 But legally, he’s the property of Bancroft for the duration of his lease thus has no rights.
 And if he fails to comply with the terms of his parole or solve the case of Bancroft’s murder he will “serve out the rest of [his] term, which does not appear to have an end date.”
 But if he does solve the case he will receive “a full pardon signed by the President of the Protectorate,” a new sleeve, and a “salary of 50 million UN credits.”
 So, like the classic hard-boiled detective of film noir, Kovacs is a wisecracking, cynical, morally questionable, tragically flawed tough guy filled with existential bitterness who can’t escape (and is obsessed with) his past and is a victim of circumstance.